Thriller (British TV series): Background

 The stories were often set in the London commuter belt.
 A particular trademark of the series' storytelling was to hook the viewer with a simple yet totally baffling situation, of the kind seen in films such as Les Diaboliques (1955).
 "Come Out Come Out, Wherever You Are" takes place at a creaky country house hotel: a female guest begins asking about her missing travelling companion whom the owner claims was not with her upon arrival the previous evening and whom none of the other guests initially recall seeing.
 One episode, "Screamer", concerns a rape victim who murders her attacker, only to then see the man stalking her everywhere.
 In the Dial M for Murder-style "The Double Kill", a man hires a hitman to kill his wife, but makes a fatal error in his otherwise meticulous planning.

 Other episodes include: "Someone at the Top of the Stairs", one of a handful of forays into the supernatural, in which two female students move into a boarding house and begin to notice that none of the other residents ever goes out or receives any mail; and "I'm The Girl He Wants to Kill", in which a witness to a murder finds herself trapped in a deserted office block overnight with the killer, and has to play a deadly game of cat-and-mouse with him to survive (there is barely any dialogue throughout its second half).
 Brian Clemens' own favourite episode, "A Coffin for the Bride" (US: Kiss Kiss, Kill Kill), featured a performance from a young Helen Mirren.

 Following a worldwide audit during 2003–04 by the then copyright-holders Carlton, almost all the original UK PAL fisheye-titled 2" videotapes of Thriller were located and transferred onto modern digital tape by the British Film Institute, with subsequent restoration work by BBC Resources.
 One exception was the story "Nurse Will Make It Better"; however, this too exists in PAL/original format on the later 1" videotape format as a dub from the original master tape (this version was broadcast on the satellite channel Bravo in 1996).

 In 2008 a DVD box set containing all six series was released.
+The DVD set also contains the 1974 television film Who Killed Lamb?.